JPerez00/JPerez00/README.md

 - 👋 Hi, I’m Jorge!

-I’m a full-stack & mobile software developer, writer & photographer based in Canada 🇨🇦
+I’m a software developer, writer & photographer based in Canada 🇨🇦

-You can find some of personal web and mobile projects here, feel free to reach out!
+You can find some of my personal web and mobile projects here, feel free to reach out if you have any questions!
+Cheers.